 - Open it and click the

 Link to GitLab PRbutton.
-This provide you a modal to select repository and pull request to trace to this Design Output.
+This provides you a modal to select the repository and pull requests to trace to this Design Output.

 - Observe the "Link to GitLab" button.
 Click it and select the pull request.
 Then Save.

 This will now serve as a trace from your Design Output to the merged code that implements.

 Note: Any linking/unlinking to approved Design Control cards will return it into the draft state.
 Then the card will have to be added to a Change Request and routed for approval.

 Developer centric Pull Request Tagging

 From GitLab when creating a merge request you can insert a GitHub style cross repository reference tag.
 We support two tags: